Pricing cyber-insurance for systems via maturity models: Setting up the Modelling Framework

 The set of elements susceptible to degradation in criticality or sensitivity are potentially loss-generative in a monetary sense.
 In order to price an insurance policy, an insurer needs an expected loss for the policy and a probability of loss for that policy.
 In the model proposed here, the insurer uses a utility function to price the premium.
 The maturity function provides the parameters needed to estimate probabilities ($\pi_i$) and losses ($L_i$) for each element of the organizational structure, which then generate a respective premium for each element.
 The sum of these premia then gives the overall premium for the policy.
 As an insurer gains experience of losses over time, it will likely gain insight into the relationship between practices and the parameters $\pi_i$ and $L_i$ and thus refine the objectives required to provide insurance cover or alter its pricing.

 It should be noted that reimbursement of a loss by an insurance company is not automatic.
 The holder of the insurance policy must first present a claim to the insurance company.
 The insurer then assesses the validity of the claim, and how much of it to reimburse.
 Individuals fulfilling this function are known as loss-adjusters.
-We therefore propose the concept of a cyber-loss-adjuster, who determines the monetary value of claims to be reimbursed to an insured following a cyber-security event.
-The cyber-loss-adjuster will aim to assess compliance with the objectives set within the policy and whether the claim is fully or partly valid.
-If fully valid, the claim will be paid in full.
-If partly valid, the cyber-loss adjuster determines how much of the claim to pay.